-Countries around the world have their own specialties, some of which are famous not only for their unique flavors but also for their "challenging" scents.
+Countries around the world have their own special dishes, some of which are famous not only for their unique flavors but also for their "challenging" scents.
 Below are some of the world's most "horrible" smelling specialties.

 1. Surstromming - Swedish rotten herring

 Surstromming is often canned and when opened, the smell can be so strong that it can make many people dizzy.
-Due to the extremely strong smell of rotten herring, many people only dare to open canned herring outdoors or soak the can in water before opening.
+Because of the extremely strong smell of rotten herring, many people only dare to open canned herring outdoors or soak the can in water before opening.

 Swedes often eat Surstromming with thin bread (tunnbrod), potatoes, onions, sour cream and other condiments.